Magnesium Glycinate Powder for Sleep: What Actually Works

 A 2025 randomized, double-blind, placebo-controlled trial enrolled 155 adults aged 18 to 65 with self-reported poor sleep quality.
 Participants received either 250 mg of elemental magnesium (as bisglycinate) or placebo capsules daily for four weeks.

 The results: the magnesium bisglycinate group showed a statistically significant reduction in Insomnia Severity Index (ISI) scores compared to placebo from baseline to Week 4 (−3.9 vs −2.3, p = 0.049).
-The effect size was modest (d = 0.2), but the study also found that participants with lower baseline dietary magnesium intake showed greater improvements, suggesting that people who are most deficient benefit the most.
+The effect size was modest (Cohen's d = 0.2), but participants with lower baseline dietary magnesium intake showed greater improvements, suggesting that people who are most deficient benefit the most.

 Sleep quality, measured by a single-item scale, improved in both groups within the first week, though the between-group difference narrowly missed statistical significance (p = 0.069).
 The researchers noted that this is consistent with the strong placebo effect commonly seen in subjective sleep studies.